 He also keeps one foot in classical and sacred music as the tenor section leader for the Christ Episcopal Church choir in Bloomfield/Glen Ridge, New Jersey.

 Jeff’s story has humble beginnings.
 The son of a Southern Baptist preacher, Jeff Alani Stanfill was born in Brownsville, Tennessee, and raised in Memphis.
 His mother, a now-retired elementary school teacher, encouraged his love of music and art, while his father guided him in spiritual development and a great appreciation for gospel music.
 Jeff sang in church choirs from an early age, and sang his first public solo on the radio at age eight, with his rendition of “Climb Every Mountain,” from the “Sound of Music.”

 Music was the focus of Jeff’s early life until he became involved with the riding and training of show-jumping horses.
 Jeff toured the National Horse Show circuit until he was 18, at which point he realized that his talents were better served in music.

-Jeff pursued a degree in vocal performance from Florida State University, and later attended New England Conservatory of Music in Boston.
-Although his time at F.S.U. and N.E.C. was focused on Classical music training, Jeff also explored other avenues of music including Musical Theater, Pop, Rock and Latin Pop.
+Jeff pursued a degree in vocal performance from Florida State University and later attended the New England Conservatory of Music in Boston.
+Although his time at F.S.U. and N.E.C. was focused on Classical music training, Jeff also explored other avenues of music including Musical Theater, Pop, Rock, and Latin Pop.